libxsmm/libxsmm/documentation/libxsmm_mm.md

 dgemm(trans=NN mnk=32,32,10 ldx=32,10,32 a,b=1,0): 5% [main$omp$1]
 ```

-In any case, a sophisticated statistic (histogram) becomes available with LIBXSMM_VERBOSE=1 (or higher).
-The histogram displays the call sites of all intercepted GEMMs ([example](https://github.com/hfp/libxsmm/blob/master/samples/wrap/autobatch.c) above depicts an OpenMP region hosted by the main function).
-With level&#160;2 (or higher) the histogram yields the entire content, and eventually less relevant entries are not pruned.
-An application must be built with symbols (`-g`) and export symbols similar to shared libraries (`-Wl,--export-dynamic`) even when linked statically in order to display the symbol names of where the GEMMs originated (call site).
+Intercepted GEMMs can also build a sophisticated statistic (histogram) with LIBXSMM_VERBOSE=3 (or higher).
+The histogram displays the call sites (debug symbol name) of all intercepted GEMMs ([example](https://github.com/hfp/libxsmm/blob/master/samples/wrap/autobatch.c) above depicts an OpenMP region hosted by the main function).
+With level&#160;4 (or higher), the histogram yields the entire content, and eventually less relevant entries are not pruned.
+An application must be built with symbols (`-g`) and export symbols similar to shared libraries (`-Wl,--export-dynamic` even when linked statically) in order to display the symbol names of where the GEMMs originated (call site).

-**NOTE**: Using the same multiplication kernel in a consecutive fashion (batch-processing) allows to extract higher performance, when using LIBXSMM's native programming interface.
+**NOTE**: Intercepting GEMM calls is low effort but implies overhead, which can be relatively high for small problem sizes.
+LIBXSMM's native programming interface has lower overhead and allows to amortize this overhead when using the same multiplication kernel in a consecutive fashion along with sophisticated data prefetch.

 #### Static Linkage